 Introduction: How long has it been since you were “truly busy”?

-In this era of information explosion and rapid pace, many people find themselves trapped in the paradox of "the more idle, the more anxious."
+In this era of information explosion and rapid pace, many people find themselves trapped in the vicious cycle of “the more idle, the more anxious.”

-Binge-watching during the day and playing games, then suffering from insomnia and emptiness at night;
+Watching dramas and playing games during the day, insomnia and emptiness at night;

-Clearly not doing much, yet always feeling exhausted;
+Clearly not doing anything, yet always feeling exhausted;

-Wanting to change the status quo, but always defeated by the inertia of "just wait a little longer"...
+Wanting to change the current situation, but always defeated by the inertia of “just wait a little longer”...

 Is it because society's definition of success is too harsh?
-Or are we inherently not meant to stop moving?
+Or are we inherently not meant to stop moving forward?

-1. From a neuroscience perspective: Being too idle for a long time can make the brain "rust"
+1. From a neuroscience perspective: Long-term idleness can cause the brain to “rust”

 The human brain is not designed for “doing nothing.”
 Research shows:

-• Dopamine system: Our brains rely on goal-driven behavior to secrete dopamine (the happiness hormone).
+• The dopamine system: Our brains rely on goal-driven behavior to secrete dopamine (the happiness hormone).
 Once we lose our goals, dopamine secretion decreases, leading to feelings of emptiness, boredom, and even depression.

-• Prefrontal cortex degeneration: This is the brain region responsible for decision-making, planning, and execution.
-If not used for a long time, its activity decreases, making it difficult to concentrate and execute tasks.
+• Degradation of the prefrontal cortex: This is the brain region responsible for decision-making, planning, and execution abilities.
+If not used for a long time, its activity declines, making it difficult to concentrate and reducing execution ability.

-In other words, your lack of effort is not due to laziness, but because your brain is "being lazy."
+In other words, your lack of effort is not due to laziness, but because your brain is “slacking off.”

-Case study: A 2023 study published in Nature Neuroscience found that the activity of the prefrontal cortex in long-term unemployed individuals was significantly lower than that of normally employed individuals, and they were more likely to experience cognitive impairments and emotional issues.
+Case study: A 2023 study published in Nature Neuroscience found that the activity of the prefrontal cortex in long-term unemployed individuals is significantly lower than that of the normal working population, and they are more likely to experience cognitive impairments and emotional issues.

-2. Evolutionary psychology explanation: Being busy is a survival instinct
+2. Evolutionary psychology explanation: Busyness is a survival instinct

 • Primitive people needed to hunt, gather food, and avoid wild beasts;

-• Agricultural societies had to farm, build houses, and deal with natural disasters;
+• In agricultural societies, they had to farm, build houses, and cope with natural disasters;

 • With the advent of the industrial age, people entered factories and offices to solve issues related to efficiency, management, and technology;

-• In the information age, we face knowledge updates, skill improvements, and workplace competition...
+• In the information age, we face challenges of knowledge updates, skill enhancement, and workplace competition...

-This continuous state of "solving problems" has long been embedded in our genes.
-Once we stop "fighting," we may fall into a "crisis of existence."
+This continuous state of “problem-solving” has long been ingrained in our genes.
+Once we stop “fighting,” we will instead fall into a “crisis of existence.”

-2. Psychological aspect: Being too idle can lead to losing oneself
+2. Psychological Aspect: Being too idle can easily lead to losing oneself

 Do you also have moments like this:

-Friends are working overtime for promotions, while you are at home watching short videos;
+While friends are working overtime for promotions, you are at home scrolling through short videos;

-Peers are posting about their children, buying houses, and traveling, while you don't even want to post on social media;
+Peers are showing off their children, buying houses, and traveling, while you don’t even want to post on social media;

 Waking up every day not knowing what you are doing or where the future lies...

-This is the psychological crisis brought about by a "lack of value."
+This is the psychological crisis brought about by the “lack of value.”

-2. Anxiety and emptiness: The "mental exhaustion" that comes from idleness
+2. Anxiety and Emptiness: The “Mental Exhaustion” from Idleness

-• The essence of emptiness: It is the lack of a sense of achievement.
-Even if you seem "busy" every day, such as scrolling on your phone, watching shows, or playing games, these activities do not bring true satisfaction.
+• The Essence of Emptiness: It is the lack of a sense of achievement.
+Even if you seem “busy” every day, such as scrolling on your phone, watching dramas, or playing games, these activities do not bring true satisfaction.

-One of the most common forms of "being too idle" in modern times is staying at home and sitting for long periods.
+One of the most common forms of "being too idle" for modern people is staying at home and sitting for long periods.

 Lack of exercise can also accelerate muscle loss and affect the basal metabolic rate;

-Ultimately, this may lead to chronic diseases such as obesity, hypertension, and diabetes.
+Ultimately, this may trigger chronic diseases such as obesity, hypertension, and diabetes.

-Research data: The World Health Organization (WHO) reports that up to 5 million deaths worldwide each year are attributed to prolonged sitting, surpassing the dangers of smoking.
+Research data: According to the World Health Organization (WHO), the number of deaths worldwide each year due to prolonged sitting reaches 5 million, surpassing the dangers of smoking.

-When under psychological stress, cortisol levels rise, inhibiting the activity of immune cells;
+When psychological stress is high, cortisol levels rise, inhibiting the activity of immune cells;

 Lack of exercise further weakens immunity;

-Case study: During the pandemic, many people working from home experienced "home syndrome" in addition to "post-COVID syndrome" — weight gain, deteriorating skin, mental fatigue, and weakened immunity.
+Case Study: During the pandemic, a large number of people working from home experienced "home syndrome" in addition to "post-COVID syndrome"—weight gain, deteriorating skin, mental fatigue, and weakened immunity.

-1. Deterioration of social skills: The more idle, the lonelier
+1. Degradation of social skills: The more idle you are, the lonelier you become

 Humans are social animals, and long-term detachment from social scenarios can lead to: